presnick/ProgramsInformationPeople/_sources/Classes/ExtraExercises.rst

 ..
-Copyright (C)  Lauren Murphy, Brad Miller, David Ranum, Jeffrey Elkner, Peter Wentworth, Allen B. Downey, Chris
+Copyright (C)  Jaclyn Cohen, Lauren Murphy, Brad Miller, David Ranum, Jeffrey Elkner, Peter Wentworth, Allen B. Downey, Chris
     Meyers, and Dario Mitchell.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software